 Owners need to find a location where water refilling is actually in demand and supported by the community and the local council.

 There’s also the matter of acquiring gallon bottles and the equipment for water refilling and hiring staff to man the station.
-On the other hand, there are also refilling stations that customers can man by themselves.
+Getting the equipment in place is not a problem because one can always hire removalists Melbourne, Brisbane, or Perth, depending on where the business will be set-up.
+Hiring can be done once the skeleton of the business has been set up.
+On the other hand, there are also refilling stations that customers can man by themselves (ex: portable, self-service water refilling booths).
 It all depends on what type of refilling services the owner wants to do.

 Aside from these business preparations, the owners also need to apply for the required licenses, contracts and other legal requirements.
 These will differ for each type of business and niche.
 For water refilling businesses, they also need permits for water and sanitation.
 Getting an ABN is also a must if you are to enjoy the benefits it confers.